An algebraic model for rational torus-equivariant spectra: Overview

-Finally, we note that at the centre of the proof is rigidity: any two model categories with suitable specified homotopy level properities are equivalent.
-This can be viewed as a recognition principle: we recognize a topological model category as equivalent to an algebraic model because its homotopy category has the required homotopy level properties.
-We have used only one basic rigidity result: any two commutative DGAs which have the same polynomial cohomology are quasi-isomorphic.
+Finally, we note that at the centre of the proof is rigidity: any two model categories with suitable specified homotopy level properties are equivalent.
+The equivariant sphere ring spectrum should be viewed as the sheaf of functions on a non-affine variety; we find a cover by affine varieties which are individually rigid, and the configuration of the cover is also rigid.

+In effect, we have used only one basic rigidity result: any two commutative DGAs which have the same polynomial cohomology are quasi-isomorphic.
 This elementary result has far reaching consequences.
 Our main use of it here is to patch together local rigidity results (each based on polynomial rings) to give a global rigidity result.
 In \cite{gfreeq} we applied it to prove rigidity of Koszul duals.
 We also need a rigidity result for modules, that by an Adams spectral sequence argument, the standard cells are determined by their homology \cite[12.1]{tnq1}.